Agoric/documentation/main/glossary/index.md

 ## Intercahin Account (ICA)

-Interchain accounts on Agoric enable an Agoric smart contract to control an account on another blockchain within the Cosmos ecosystem facilitated by [Agoric Orchestration API](#orchestration).
+Interchain Accounts are an [IBC](#ibc) feature used in Agoric's [Orchestration API](#orchestration) to enable an Agoric smart contract to control an account on another blockchain within the Cosmos ecosystem.
 This feature leverages the [Inter-Blockchain Communication (IBC)](#ibc) protocol to facilitate interactions and transactions across different blockchains seamlessly.

 ## Invitation